zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 5: Deploy the API to Azure

-In this task, you will use Visual Studio to deploy the API project into an API App in Azure.
+In this task, you use Visual Studio to deploy the API project into an API App in Azure.

 1. In Visual Studio, right-click on the **Contoso.WebApi** project in the Solution Explorer and select **Publish** from the context menu.